mchenggit/kabanero-event/architecture/README.md

 Triggers and variable substitutions and resources are used to define when and which strategy to apply.
-For our example, the trigger looks like:
+For our example, the trigger may look like:

 ```
 - event: Push